https://dataful.in/terms-and-conditionshttps://dataful.in/terms-and-conditions

 Context

-This list ranks the 60 cities in the Worcester County, MA by Asian population, as estimated by the United States Census Bureau.
+This list ranks the 60 cities in the Worcester County, MA by White population, as estimated by the United States Census Bureau.
 It also highlights population changes in each cities over the past five years.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates, including: